 - visual aura, such as seeing “floaters” or bright spots

-Someone who gets a migraine may experience one or several of these symptoms concurrently, in addition to the headache itself.
-Each person’s experience is different, and symptoms may change with each migraine.
+Someone with migraine may experience one or several of these symptoms concurrently, in addition to the headache itself.
+Each person’s experience is different, and symptoms may change with each migraine headache.

-Though obesity isn’t a direct trigger of migraines, being significantly overweight can increase the risk for a regular headache progressing into a migraine.
+Though obesity isn’t a direct trigger of migraine, weight can increase the risk for a regular headache progressing into a migraine headache.

 Pain and sensitivity

-People with migraines report deeply throbbing, pounding, and pulsating pain.
+People with migraine report deeply throbbing, pounding, and pulsating pain.
 Tension headache pain can range from dull pressure to a tight squeeze on the head or around the neck.

 Location of pain

-Pain behind or near the eye on one side of the head is another mark of a migraine.
-This divided pain in the head commonly occurs with migraines.
+Pain behind or near the eye on one side of the head is another mark of migraine.
+This divided pain in the head commonly occurs with migraine.
 Pain throughout the head, across the forehead, or at the base of the neck is generally associated with a tension headache.